kream404/spoof/docs/config.md

 ### `number`

 Generates a random floating-point number between a minimum and maximum.
-An optional format can be passed to specify the number of decimal places
+An optional format can be passed to specify the number of decimal places.
+This will default to 0 if not provided.

 ```json
 { "name": "amount", "type": "number", "format": "2", "min": -2000.00, "max": 2000.00 },